Harry Price: Eileen Garrett

 On 7 October 1930 it was claimed by spiritualists that Eileen J. Garrett made contact with the spirit of Herbert Carmichael Irwin at a séance held with Price at the National Laboratory of Psychical Research two days after the R101 disaster, while attempting to contact the then recently deceased Arthur Conan Doyle, and discussed possible causes of the accident.
 The event "attracted worldwide attention", thanks to the presence of a reporter.
 Major Oliver Villiers, a friend of Brancker, Scott, Irwin, Colmore and others aboard the airship, participated in further séances with Garrett, at which he claimed to have contacted both Irwin and other victims.
 Price did not come to any definite conclusion about Garrett and the séances:

-It is not my intention to discuss if the medium were really controlled by the discarnate entity of Irwin, or whether the utterances emanated from her subconscious mind or those of the sitters.
-"Spirit" or "trance personality" would be equally interesting explanations – and equally remarkable.
-There is no real evidence for either hypothesis.
-But it is not my intention to discuss hypotheses, but rather to put on record the detailed account of a remarkably interesting and thought-provoking experiment.

 Garrett's claims have since been questioned.
 The magician John Booth analysed the mediumship of Garrett and the paranormal claims of R101 and considered her to be a fraud.
 According to Booth Garrett's notes and writings show she followed the building of the R101 and she may have been given aircraft blueprints by a technician from the airdrome.
 However, the researcher Melvin Harris who studied the case wrote no secret accomplice was needed as the information described in Garrett's séances were "either commonplace, easily absorbed bits and pieces, or plain gobbledegook.
 The so-called secret information just doesn't exist."